On Saturday, May 11, 2013, at 8:00 pm EST, Amedea Parker finally got her lifelong wish and played her first-ever show at the Laurel Leaf Theater.

 —I’m not here for you, Mr. Parker.
 It’s about your ex-wife.

 Arthur’s thoughts flashed back to the funeral.
 He didn’t cry then, he had wept plenty when he was alone and he made his peace with Amedea long before the service, but he caught a glance of Cath (god she must have been what, eight, back then?), sobbing her eyes out, burying her face in Ian’s shoulder, Ian with both arms wrapped tight around her, who even then wanted to look like a tough guy, like someone who didn’t cry at funerals, but even if he didn’t outright cry the effort to hold back his tears was straining all his efforts, so much that everyone there could tell.
 Tried as he might to stop it, he couldn’t help but cry at the sight of that, his little boy and girl, seeing them in pain, learning about death for the first time not through a grandparent or an old aunt or uncle, or even a cat or dog, but their own mother, of them on the open fields near her old home in Syracuse (Italy, that is, not New York), Ian and Cath and he each with a urn with her ashes divided between them, pouring them into the wind, where she wanted to be.

 —She’s not my ex-wife.
 We didn’t get a divorce.
 You don’t stop being married to someone just because they die in a plane crash.

 —Of course.
 I apologize, Mr. Parker.
 But I just meant, ah, according to the traditional vow anyway, uh, so the saying goes, till death…

 —What can I do for you, Mr. Kessler?

-—This is a video recording of Amedea Parker’s last-ever concert in the Laurel Leaf Theater.
+—Inside that lockbox is a video recording of Amedea Parker’s last-ever concert in the Laurel Leaf Theater.
 It includes the concluding number, the Handel aria with the tree.

-—…what in the fuck is going on here?
+—…what the fuck is going on here?

 —Mr. Parker, please.
 Have a seat.